LibRapid/LibRapidRust/readme.md

 Documentation
 _____

-Depending on how many crates are in queue on docs.rs, you may need to build the docs yourself.
+Depending on the current published LibRapid version and how many crates are in queue on docs.rs, you may need to build the docs yourself.
 To do that, simply git-clone this repository and then run `cargo doc`.
 After that, your documentation should be ready in src/target/doc/index.html.

 How does it work?